What Is A Great Customer Service Experience?

 • Accommodating their requests, such as personalizing a visit for special occasions

 As you can see, guest service is pretty much reactive.
 It’s a response to customer needs.
+The guest experience, on the other hand, is a product of your guest service.

 A great guest experience is made up of the collective interactions your guests have had with your brand.
 This includes the first time they land on your website to the point they exit your venue — and every single interaction in between.